DaltonDayKandola/DDKBot-Recipe/docs/Dentralised-Identity.md

 Without going into the details on how block chains work, because I cant, its purpose  is to to provide a distributed and immutable record of proof to my claims.
 And it does this without relying on one single authority.
 This means that data cannot be modified and is independently verifiable.
 It can be trusted.
 Trust me.

-Actually, don't trust me trust the Block Chain because, if my claim that I went to a university is digitally signed by the university and is recorded on the ledger, we are pretty confident that the claim is true.
+Actually, don't trust me, trust the Block Chain because, if my claim that I went to a university is digitally signed by the university and is recorded on the ledger, we are pretty confident that the claim is true.

 Issuers of identity data, such as the university that educated Pat and issued her degree certificate will provide the digital signature to her claim that she attended the university and got the degree.
 This is then recorded within the ledger on the block chain for everyone to see when they need to verify her claim when deciding whether to  authorise her request for a service.